ItaengaConecta/libic-data/README.md

 You can send your contribution for the Google Form in https://forms.gle/n4Km899DseXt2HvFA

+You also can open an ISSUE with your suggestion

 ### Donation For Itaenga Conecta

 Information on how to help maintain the Itaenga Conecta project in https://itaengaconecta.blogspot.com.
 (Comming in soon).